vikashoo7/Question/AWS.md

     * What are the AWS components you have worked on?
     * How to configure postfix in AWS?
     * What is the difference in later 7 and layer 5?
+    What is cloud trail?
+    What is cloud endure?